 - Maintain an information security policy

 As of now, PCI compliance is not required in the United States.
-Though some states have enacted their own legislation regarding compliance, such as Nevada and Washington, there are currently no federal laws enforcing PCI compliance.
+Though some states have enacted legislation regarding compliance, such as Nevada and Washington, no federal laws currently enforce PCI compliance.

-That said, all major credit card companies do require PCI compliance once your business scales to a certain size.
+All major credit card companies require PCI compliance once your business scales to a certain size.
 And, if you fail to maintain compliance, you face severe monetary penalties.
-Not to mention, you risk losing business as your customers become aware that you aren’t protecting their data.
+You risk losing business as your customers become aware that you aren’t protecting their data.

 PCI Compliance Levels

-If you run an eCommerce shop, you’ll need to know which level of PCI compliance you fall under to make sure your online store is fully compliant.
+If you run an eCommerce shop, you’ll need to know which level of PCI compliance you fall under to ensure your online store is fully compliant.
 This is done by measuring the number of transactions your shop processes with all the major credit card companies.

 Here are the four levels of PCI compliance: